-Paradigmatic Weight was split into the two parameters of Semantic Integrity (SI) and Phonetic Reduction (PR) for researching correlations between function and form.
+Paradigmatic Weight was split into the two parameters of Semantic Integrity (SI) and Phonetic Reduction (PR) for being able to check for correlations between function and form.
 We did not include Structural Scope because of its controversial theoretical and empirical status.
 The remaining four parameters were adopted.

-We added the parameters of Decategorization (DC; extent to which the categorial properties of the source concept are maintained) and Allomorphy (AM) on the basis of further literature.
+We added the parameters of Decategorization (DC; extent to which the categorial properties of the source concept are maintained) and Allomorphy (AM) on the basis of further literature (cf. questionnaire). [link to questionnaire]

 Evaluation

-For each parameter, integer values frombetween 1 toand 4 have been defined.
+For each parameter, we defined values 1, 2, 3 and 4 , from lowest to highest degree of grammaticalization.

 Each target in a source-target combination receives a value for every of the 8 parameters.
-The following scale (Bisang et al. 2020b: 93) shows the four values for the parameter of Bondedness (BD) as an example:
+The following scale from the questionnaire [link to questionnaire] (Bisang et al. 2020b: 93) shows the four values for the parameter of Bondedness (BD) as an example:

 1 The linguistic sign is a free morpheme or is the lexical root of a word.

-2 The linguistic sign is a clitic (not limited to a single word class).
+2 The linguistic sign is a clitic (its use is not limited to a single word class).

-3 The linguistic sign is an agglutinative affix.
+3 The linguistic sign is an agglutinative affix (affixed to individual words which are members of the same word class).

-4 The linguistic sign is part of a porte-manteau morpheme, or is a suprasegmental (e.g., tonal marker) or a process morpheme (Ablaut, ...), or a zero morpheme.
+4 The linguistic sign is part of a porte-manteau morpheme or is a suprasegmental (e.g., tonal marker) or a process morpheme (Ablaut, ...), or a zero morpheme.

 The source values were not assigned any values because in quite a number of cases it was not possible to reconstruct the details of the source properties.
 Since it was still possible to evaluate if there was a change in parameter value from source to target, we evaluated for every source-target combination whether or not there was a change in each parameter.